 With the school shopping complete or nearly complete, the kids are headed back to school.
 But one thing you still need to think about is school lunches for your children.
-My daughter will be in first grade this year, which means she will be eating lunch at school.
+My daughter will be in third grade this year, which means she will be eating lunch at school.
 However, paying for cafeteria lunches each day can start to cost a lot.
 With some planning and preparation, you can pack school lunches for your children that are nutritious and yummy, and if done correctly, can actually be cheaper than buying lunch.
 And packing school lunches doesn’t have to be too much of a hassle.
 Here are 7 ways to save money on school lunches.

 1. Create a Menu

 Sit down with your kids and create a menu of weekly lunches they would like to eat.
 If they are involved, they are more likely to eat it and less likely to complain about it.

 2. Shop the Sales